weimingtom/onscripter-libretro_fork/README.md

 (Closed sources ?
 May be built from YuriSizuku/OnscripterYuri, not sure),
 but it can be replaced with my build .so file, something will be wrong about key mapping.

+* onscripter-libretro is the SDL1.2 branch, old code
+* onsyuri_libretro is the SDL2 branch, latest code

 **NOTE:**
 The original code seems be merged into Onscripter Yuri, Commits on Oct 8, 2024
 https://github.com/YuriSizuku/OnscripterYuri/tree/master/src/onsyuri_libretro